-How to tell the DVLA I’ve sold my car
+How to tell the DVLA I sold my car

-The easiest way to tell the DVLA you’ve sold a car to a dealer is to use its dedicated online service, and select the ‘sold it to a motor trader’ option.
-You will be instructed to give the V5C to the trader, then enter the trader’s name and postcode into the online tool – you should then be able to select the dealer’s address from a drop-down menu.
+The easiest way to tell the DVLA you’ve sold a car to a dealer is by using its dedicated online service and selecting the ‘sold it to a motor trader’ option.
+You’ll be instructed to hand over the V5C logbook to the trader, then enter the trader’s name and postcode into the online form – after which you can select their address from a drop-down menu.

-Next, enter the car’s registration and its V5C document reference number – there’s a help tool to show you where to find this.
-You will then need to tick to confirm that you understand you will lose any rights to the car’s registration number.
+Next, enter the car’s registration number and the V5C document reference number (a help tool shows you where to find it).
+You’ll also need to tick a box confirming that you understand you’ll lose any rights to the car’s registration number.

-Next, provide the date the car was sold on, entering your email address so you can receive confirmation that the DVLA has received your notification.
+Then, provide the date of sale and your email address to receive confirmation that the DVLA has processed your notification.

-The dealer can also tell the DVLA you have sold the car if you give them permission to do so.
+Alternatively, the dealer can notify the DVLA on your behalf, but only if you give them permission to do so.

-You are obviously reading this guide online, which would make the decision to notify the DVLA by post that you have sold a car unusual as this is slower and less convenient– nonetheless, if you wish to do so, complete Section 9 of the V5C – this is titled ‘selling or transferring your vehicle to a motor trader, insurer or dismantler’, removing this section from the V5C and posting it to the DVLA, at:
+Since you’re reading this guide online, choosing to notify the DVLA by post may seem unusual – it’s slower and less convenient than using the online service.
+Nonetheless, if you prefer to do so, complete Section 9 of the V5C, titled ‘Selling or transferring your vehicle to a motor trader, insurer or dismantler’.
+Detach this section from the V5C and post it to:

 DVLA